reactjs/react.dev/content/docs/legacy-event-pooling.md

 >
 >[Read more](/blog/2020/08/10/react-v17-rc.html#no-event-pooling) about this change in React 17.

 The [`SyntheticEvent`](/docs/events.html) objects are pooled.
-This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event event handler has been called.
+This means that the `SyntheticEvent` object will be reused and all properties will be nullified after the event handler has been called.
 For example, this won't work:

 ```javascript
 function handleChange(e) {